 This can be true for payments made for medical directors or interpreting physicians.
 If the physician is in position to refer business to the medical provider making the payment, the payment and the relationship may be suspect.

 As the courts use this broad interpretation of the definition of kickbacks in health care, the risk of a violation increases.

 A kickback can be in many forms.
-Some examples of kickbacks are cash in any form including free rent, vacations, meals, and payments for services not actually performed.
+For example, cash in any form including free rent, vacations, meals, and payments for services not actually performed.
 In certain cases, payments made above market value for services rendered or services that were not necessary have been the basis for prosecution.
-The federal government is increasing and enhancing their investigation and prosecution of Medicare and Medicaid Fraud.